UNINETTSigma2/documentation/training/material/2022-autumn-best-practices/q-and-a-day3.md

 ### [Singularity on HPC](https://documentation.sigma2.no/software/containers.html)

 17. I have sometimes had problems with importing some docker container to singularity, when the program in the docker is dependent on an independent file like a local database.
-In the convertion the path to the file gets scrambled or something.
+In the conversion the path to the file gets scrambled or something.
 Any experience with this?
     - Sorry this was a very hard question to formulate.
       - no worries, we will raise the question.
     - I haven't seen this before.
 If you have an example we can look.
 But also OK to not share here if you prefer sharing directly to our support: support@nris.no